ArchanaGangadhar/JAVA-Documentation/Inheritance/INHERITANCE.md

 When a class inherits from the parent class, it inherits parent classes' states and behavior, i.e. it's fields and methods.

-- A class can inherit from only one class, whereas it can implement multiple interface.
+- A class can inherit from only one class, whereas it can implement multiple interfaces.
 ```
     class TestClass extends SuperClass implements Interface1, Interface2{}
 ```